 This course provides instruction and laboratory experience in advanced ocular therapeutic laser procedures.
-Topics will include laser physics and tissue interaction, laser hazards and safety, and laser treatment protocol.
+Topics will include a review of laser physics, tissue interaction, laser hazards and safety, and laser treatment protocol.
 As part of this course, students will perform simulated laser treatments as well as receive instruction for providing pre and post-operative patient care in preparation for the clinical application of these procedures.